Columbia College (Early Childhood Ed)

 So much more, but so little room.
 I hope you can glean some insight into how I can help your student.
 I look forward to the opportunity!

 I am an educator with particular expertise in early childhood and elementary education.
 Understanding the developmental ages and stages of learning has attributed to a better understanding of students and how students learn best.
-I have extensive classroom
+I have extensive classroom experience in teaching preschool, kindergarten, and first grade and am certified by the

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.